 - What really is the environmental benefit of solar panels?

-Commercial Solar PV Panels
+Commercial Solar PV

-Business owners have been sold on solar panels for a while now, aware that it reduces their energy costs, boosts their green credentials and often helps them generate useful income.
+Business owners have been sold on solar power systems for a while now, aware that it reduces their energy costs, boosts their green credentials and often helps them generate useful income.
 Commercial premises with enough room can achieve as much as 17-22% in ROI from Feed in Tariffs and saved energy bills combined.
 There are also substantial decreases in the carbon footprint of businesses that opt to have solar panels installed.

 - How the Feed in Tariff can benefit commercial premises.